The 4 step Career Decision- Making Process

 Remember- be honest, and note that just because your dad may have been a fine carpenter, does not mean you would make a good carpenter.
 However, perhaps because you help him a lot or enjoy making wood crafts,...that could be an indicator.
 You should also include such things like where you would like to live, what kind of wages, certification and job opportunities you believe are out there for you.

-Your short essay (app 250 word/one page) or PowerPoint should likely flow like this:
+Write a short introductory essay (app 250 word/one page) or PowerPoint should likely flow like this:

 Begin by identifying yourself and highlight your accomplishments, any special interests or skills you might have